 Because it’s important to catch any foot problems before they become serious, those with diabetes should perform foot self-exams on a daily basis.
 Inspect for things like swelling, redness, and temperature change–all signs of possible problems.
 Also, look for calluses and corns that often develop on pressure areas like the ball of the foot.
-If your heels are cracked from dryness, those cracks can get infected, just as cuts and blisters can.
-If you see any of these signs of trouble, be sure to make an appointment immediately by calling (949) 833-3406.
+If your heels are cracked from dryness, those cracks may worsen and in some cases, they can get infected – just as cuts and blisters can.
+If you see any of these signs of trouble, be sure to make an appointment immediately by calling (949) 833-3406 or contact us online.

 If you have diabetes, there are steps you can take to avoid problems that may occur.